-Teeth: The most important part!
-The top teeth rest lightly on the bottom lip
+Teeth: The top teeth rest lightly on the bottom lip

-Breath: V is a fricative sound which means our breath is constant, no breaks or stops
+Breath: /V/ is a fricative sound which means the breath is constant, no breaks or stops

 Please say V in front of a mirror and look and feel what all your articulators are doing.
 Once you have a good handle on how to say V, you can teach your child!